Update your details for 2022 (Postal vote refresh)

 This is because when you complete your postal vote, you are required to provide a date of birth and signature on a postal vote statement.
 These are compared against the date of birth and signature provided on your original application form.
 If they match, then your postal vote will be accepted, and your ballot paper included in the count, if they don’t match, then your postal vote will be rejected.

 It is recognised that people’s signatures change over time, and therefore legislation was introduced to allow for signatures to be refreshed every 5 years.
-If you have had your postal vote since at least January 2013, and have not in the intervening years, resupplied your signature, then we will have written to you.
+If you have had your postal vote since at least January 2016, and have not in the intervening years, resupplied your signature, then you will receive a letter from us during the last week in January.
 If you have had your postal vote since at least 2012, it may be that this is the second time you have been asked to refresh your signature with the Elections Office.

 If you have not yet had your postal vote for 5 years, or if you have already resupplied your signature (either during a previous refresh exercise or by independently completing another application to vote by post), then you will not be included in this years’ refresh exercise.
 Instead you will receive the refresh paperwork in a future year, once the most recent application we hold is more than 5 years old.